 The Omni Grove Park Inn Dining

-Sunset Terrace serves the finest prime beef and fresh seafood, served on the famous outdoor dining veranda offering mountain views and sunsets.
-Blue Ridge Dining Room specializes in farm-to-table, Southern comfort cuisine, served either a la carte or grand buffet.
-EDISON, craft ales + kitchen focuses on local craft beer, handcrafted cocktails, and casual Southern comfort food.
-290 Macon Avenue
+Four restaurants!
+Sunset Terrace serves the finest prime beef and seafood on the outdoor veranda.
+Blue Ridge Dining Room specializes in farm-to-table comfort cuisine, served a la carte or grand buffet.
+EDISON, craft ales + kitchen focuses on local beer, cocktails, and Southern comfort food.
+Vue 1913 is an American twist on a European style restaurant.
+290 Macon Ave

 Tupelo Honey Café - South Asheville